 As we get older, we produce less glucosamine, which can cause certain age-related health conditions to develop (more on these below).2 It’s also a widely used supplement, either in its natural form or a synthetic version that’s made in labs.

-You can get glucosamine sulfate, which we’ve just mentioned, as well as glucosamine hydrochloride, and N-acetyl glucosamine.
+You can get glucosamine sulphate, which we’ve just mentioned, as well as glucosamine hydrochloride, and N-acetyl glucosamine.

-While all of these different versions may offer similar qualities, they don’t deliver the same results when used for supplements.

-As for glucosamine supplements, they don’t tend to contain just glucosamine.
-They’re often combined with other ingredients, such as chondroitin sulfate, methylsulfonylmethane (MSM), and even, shark cartilage.
+While all these different versions may offer similar qualities, they don’t deliver the same results when used for supplements.
+They’re also often combined with other ingredients, such as chondroitin sulphate, methylsulfonylmethane (MSM), and even shark cartilage.